UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Clarifying Your Monthly Gas Bill Components

 To truly compare providers, it helps to see how these charges play out in reality.
-Let’s look at a hypothetical example to illustrate how your monthly costs add up.
 Suppose you use 60 therms of gas during a winter month.
-Your bill will include the supply charge, which is those 60 therms multiplied by your marketer’s current rate, plus the marketer’s monthly recurring charge.
-On top of that, you will see Atlanta Gas Light’s pass-through delivery charge.
+Your bill will include the supply charge (those 60 therms multiplied by your marketer’s current rate), the marketer’s monthly recurring charge, and AGL’s pass-through delivery charge.
 By breaking down your bill this way, you can easily see why evaluating both the therm rate and the administrative fee is so critical for your household budget.

 Plan NameRatePlan TypeBase ChargeCancellation Fee